itspangler/geospatial-humanities-s2024/syllabus/syllabus.md

 You'll have something to read just about every week: this is, after all, a "humanities" course just as well as a "geospatial" one.
 All readings are  listed in the [schedule](#schedule), and they are available through online journal databases open to Tufts students, public web sites, or Canvas.

-# Style Guidelines & Citation
+# Style Guidelines and Citation

 All **cartographic work** should adhere, when appropriate, to key principles of map design.